AlecGhost/tree-sitter-vscode/README.md

 If you don't want to write your own plugin, however, you can use the following hack.
-Just go to the extensions folder of VSCode (Command _Extensions: Open Extension Folder_) and modify an existing extensions' `package.json` file (e. g. this extensions').
+Just go to the extensions folder of VSCode (Command _Extensions: Open Extension Folder_) and modify an existing extensions' `package.json` file (e. g. this extension's).
 In the `"contributes"` section, add the `"languages"` key with your language details.

 ```json